Overall Customer Rating: 3.3 out of 5

 Charter has gained some ground over last year’s numbers in our customer satisfaction survey in almost every category.
 And that’s great because there was lots of room for improvement and there still is.
 Charter continues to rank in the bottom of the pack for customer satisfaction, especially in areas like pricing and customer service.
 Again, these unfavorable reviews may have less to do with the quality and value of Charter Spectrum’s TV service and more to do with a bad reputation that keeps coming back to haunt the company like The Ghost of Christmas Past.

 Charter Spectrum brings some significant advantages to the table that should enhance your viewing pleasure.
 The company boasts that they have more HD channels than any other provider.
 And yes, this lofty claim is true.
-With over 200 channels in fabulous HD, Charter soundly beats the likes of customer satisfaction leaders like Verizon (135 channels).
+With over 200 channels in fabulous HD, Charter soundly beats several brands that lead in customer satisfaction.
 Charter also offers to buy out your current contract up to five hundred dollars, provides a full menu of premium channels that cover all the bases, throws in a free DVR, and lets you have up to 60 channels on the go through the Spectrum TV app.
 With bundled prices that begin at $30.00 for lower end packages, it’s hard to understand how Charter could possibly be failing to keep customers satisfied.
 Let’s take a closer look at each aspect of Charter’s Spectrum TV service and try to dissect where the provider excels and where they need to step it up.